Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 thing to check when something isn't working.

-Go to Networking → Overview.
-Click the Networking icon in the sidebar.
-The Overview page loads automatically.
+Go to Networking → Info.
+Click the Networking icon in the sidebar, then the Info tab.
+The live status dashboard loads automatically.

 Read the status indicators.
 Each connection is shown as a pill-shaped button with a coloured icon: